dialpad/dialtone/README.md

 - A tool like Webpack must be used to package the SFC components from Dialtone Vue.
 - LESS preprocessor support for Vue SFC `<style>` blocks.

-These requirements are enforced via peerdependencies of Dialtone Vue when possible.
+These requirements are enforced via peer dependencies of Dialtone Vue when possible.

 ## Emojis

 Dialtone Vue uses [JoyPixels](https://www.joypixels.com/) to render emojis.
-If you are using the emoji components, Dialtone Vue will use the free joypixels assets hosted on jsdelivr CDN by default.
-You may wish to use self hosted joypixels assets such as the SVGs only available to premium license holders.
+If you are using the emoji components, Dialtone Vue will use the free JoyPixels assets hosted on JSDelivr CDN by default.
+You may wish to use self-hosted JoyPixels assets such as the SVGs only available to premium license holders.
 In order to do this, set your custom asset URL with the following functions for small and large emojis during initialization of your app:

 ```js
 import { setEmojiAssetUrlSmall, setEmojiAssetUrlLarge } from '@dialpad/dialtone-vue/emoji'